bdpiccolo/ACNC-DAME/README.md

 ### Instructions/Manual

-Detailed instructions can be found at the [Github repository.](https://github.com/bdpiccolo/ACNC-DAME/tree/master/Instructions)
+Detailed instructions can be found at the [DAME Wiki](https://github.com/bdpiccolo/ACNC-DAME/wiki) and [Github repository](https://github.com/bdpiccolo/ACNC-DAME/tree/master/Instructions)

 ### About